KVVU-TV

 KVVU-TV (channel 5) is a television station licensed to Henderson, Nevada, United States, serving the Las Vegas area as an affiliate of the Fox network.
-Owned by Gray Media, the station maintains studios at the Broadcast Center on West Sunset Road in Henderson (using the 25 TV 5 Drive street address), while its transmitter is located on Black Mountain, just southeast of the city.
+Owned by Gray Media, the station maintains studios on West Sunset Road in Henderson (using the 25 TV 5 Drive street address), while its transmitter is located on an unnamed peak in Black Mountain Regional Park near Henderson.

 History

 KVVU signed on the air on September 10, 1967, as Nevada's first independent station, under the call sign KHBV-TV.
 The station originally operated from a converted Flying A gas station along Boulder Highway near Sunset Road, while its offices were housed in a modern office building on Flamingo Road.
-The station was on the air originally from 11 a.m. to midnight and ran a schedule of movies from the '30s through the '50s, some cartoons, westerns, and a few sitcoms.
+The station was on the air originally from 11 a.m. to midnight and ran a schedule of movies from the 1930s through the 1950s, some cartoons, westerns, and a few sitcoms.
 Owned first by Charles Vanda, Levin-Townsend Enterprises acquired the station in 1969.

 In 1971, the station assumed its KVVU-TV call letters after being purchased by the Nevada Independent Broadcasting Corporation.
 By 1975, the station was on the air by 7 a.m. and ran a large number of movies, cartoons, more off-network sitcoms, drama shows, and some westerns.
 Las Vegas was still considered a small market then; in 1975, it was the 140th-largest out of 207 areas of dominant influence.
 Las Vegas was the smallest market to have four commercial television stations; there were still larger markets that only had two commercial stations and lacked programming from either ABC, NBC, or CBS as a result.

 In 1978, the station was sold to Carson Broadcasting, a company owned by talk show host and entertainer Johnny Carson, who visited the station fairly often.

 Under Carson's ownership, the station often ran R-rated theatrical films uncut during the late-night and early morning hours.
 While the afternoon (1 p.m.) and evening (9 p.m.) movies would always be different, the same film would be run uncut in the evening and aired in its censored form in the afternoon, but not on the same day.
 The evening movie generally reran at 1 a.m. almost every day.
 Films with questionable content were sometimes prefaced by a pre-recorded warning from Carson.

 The Meredith-era "TV5" logo used from 1985 to 1990.